 The SMART Model delivers a comprehensive, system-wide strategy for education-driven health services built on the numerous, well-documented interconnections between the “Whole Child” factors of physical and behavioral health, wellness, social and emotional learning, and educational attainment.

 What makes SMART Student Health and Wellness Centers Unique?

 - Interdisciplinary Viewpoint

-- Focus on Wellness of ALL Students
+- Focus on Wellness of All Students

-- Proactive Engagement
+- Prevention-Based and Proactive

 - Entrepreneurial Culture